 How To Check if Charges Have Been Filed By Police

 Besides searching court records, there is also the option to check for charges against you that have been filed by the police.
-Since the police department is often the one who files reports that ultimately lead to a prosecutor filing criminal charges, much of the important information regarding how to look up charges on someone can be found through the police department.
+Since the police department is often the one who files reports that ultimately lead to a prosecutor filing criminal charges, much of the important information regarding how to search for charges on someone can be found through the police department.

 As with searching court records for criminal charges, state and local laws will play a major role in what information is available to the public and how this information is accessible.
 Although the process is generally the same across most states, some jurisdictions have laws that will interfere with an individual’s ability to perform a search on someone else.